tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - restrict access to logs that may contain sensitive details
 - define retention periods for logs

-This is where practical compliance work becomes very concrete.
+This is where practical compliance work becomes concrete.

 ### De-identification is harder in genomics

-In some domains, removing names, addresses, and direct identifiers may be enough to reduce risk dramatically.
+In some domains, removing names, addresses, and direct identifiers may reduce risk dramatically.

 Genomics is different.

 A genome is inherently linked to a person and their biological relatives.
 Even if direct identifiers are removed, genomic data can sometimes be re-identified through comparison, rare variants, family structure, ancestry signals, or linked public information.

-This does not mean all genomic data is always treated exactly the same in every legal context.
+This does not mean all genomic data is always treated the same in every legal context.

 It does mean engineers should be careful with casual phrases like:

 ```text
 It's anonymized, so we can do anything with it.